MilestoneInnovativeTechnologies/SmartKitchen/settings.md

 If having this settings value as any of true, then bill won't get cancelled.
 If the bill is cancellable on token update, even if payment exists, payments will be cancelled and the bill will ge cancelled.
 Cancelling payments can be restricted by having restrict_payment_cancel_while_bill_cancel_on_token_update to any of true

+enable_billed_token_update, enable_billed_take_away_token_update, enable_billed_home_delivery_token_update, enable_billed_dining_token_update
+Normally when a token is billed, it won't be edited further.
+That means no adding of further items are allowed.
+This can be altered and can make editable until it Paid.
+So, when the value of this setting is yes, then even billed token is also become editable.
+Type specified setting is available, it has more priority than enable_unpaid_token_update.
+When updating token, the generated bill will get cancelled, which depends on settings avoid_cancelling_bill_on_token_update

 day_start, recent_days_length, data_limit